mjy/monographers_do/README.md

 CC 0.

 ## Format
-Each section/slide has up to three categories:
+Each "My X" section/slide represents a type of data in a monograph and has up to three categories:
 1) (Do) Now - You can do this now!
 2) (Do) Soon - Sensu the Workshop's "I can imagine this technology existing already", _not_ "feature available tomorrow"
 3) (To) do - Quick ideas/opinions/comments about missing bits.

 TODO? - At the end of this section a series of hyperlinks reference the issues raised at the workshop as recorded on the "stickies" there.

+# Presentation

 ## My team
 ### Now